Graviton12/DS_Final_Project_SZM/README.md

 This repository also contains a directory titled Project Prelimary Predictive Analysis which contains the Jupyter Notebook Python Script (Using Google Collab) titled "DS_Preliminary_Models" which highlights the predictive models I used to predict Earth-Like Similarity.
 The revised version of my Exploraotry Data Analysis script titled "New_Exoplanet_Habitability_Prediction_EDA" included my updated preprocessing steps used for modeling.

-This repository also contains a directory titled Project Poster which contains the draft poster presentation titled DS_POSTER_SZM_DRAFT that highlights the findings of this analysis.This draft will be improved by making the wording more clear and concise while reducing the visuals to ones which are relavent.
+This repository also contains a directory titled Project Poster which contains the poster presentation titled DS_POSTER_SZM that highlights the findings of this analysis.